lubianat/quali_phd/manuscript.md

 As of 8 December June 2021, the article describing PanglaoDB had been cited 230 times.
 Despite its use by the community, the database is on a 3-star category for Linked Open Data [@url:https://www.w3.org/DesignIssues/LinkedData.html] as it does not use the open semantic standards from W3C (RDF and SPARQL) needed for a 4-star rank, neither the links to external data via standard identifiers that make datasets 5-star.
-Improving the data format toward W3C's gold standards is a valuable step in making biological knowledge FAIR (Findable, Accessible, Interoperable, and Reusable).
+Improving the data format is a valuable step in making biological knowledge FAIR (Findable, Accessible, Interoperable, and Reusable).
-Thus, we aimed to provide a case study of making the core information of PandlaoDB available in a 5-star Linked Open Data Format while improving the modelling of the necessary concepts on Wikidata.
+Thus, we provide a case study of making PandlaoDB available in a 5-star Linked Open Data Format on Wikidata.

-As of August 2020, Wikidata had 264 items categorized as a "cell type", considerably less than in specialized cell catalogues, which count over two thousand cell types [@wikidata:Q28660708; @wikidata:Q36067763].
+As of August 2020, Wikidata had 264 items categorized as a "cell type", considerably less than the Cell Ontology, which counts over two thousand cell types [@wikidata:Q28660708; @wikidata:Q36067763].
 Strikingly, there were also 23 items categorized as instances of "cell (Q7868)".
 This classification is imprecise, as an instance of cell would be an individual named cell from a single named individual, an example of conceptual disarray that often occurs on Wikidata. [@wikidata:Q109990743]

 Wikidata editors often mix 1st-order classes such as "cells" and "organs" with metaclasses like "cell types" and "organ types".
-As mentioned in the chapter on the concept of cell type, individuals, like the "Dolly sheep zygote" (a real-world "cell") and the "brain of Albert Einstein" (a real-world "organ") are instances of classes.
+As mentioned in the chapter on the concept of cell type and Multi Level Theory, individuals, like the "Dolly sheep zygote" and the "brain of Albert Einstein" are instances of classes like "zygote" and "brain", respectively.
-Classes, like "zygote" (a conceptual "cell type") and "brain" (a conceptual "organ type") are instances of _metaclasses_.
+Classes, like "zygote" and "brain" are instances of _metaclasses_, like "cell type" or "organ type".

 We diligently fixed and improved the conceptual consistency of cell type entries on Wikidata.
 As of 8 December 2021, the Wikidata database contains 2834 instances of "cell type" (see current status at <https://w.wiki/b2t>) and 0 instances of "cell" (<https://w.wiki/4XAg>) highlighting the improvements in both quantity and quality.